ZenDyn

 • Breath Speed: The speed of the breathing effect

-Use this section to simulate breathing:
+Use this section to Control Eyes:

 • Micro Saccadic Enable: Enables or Disables the Saccadic effect